 Growing Inclusive Markets

 The Growing Inclusive Markets (GIM) initiative is a UNDP-led global multi-stakeholder research and advocacy initiative that seeks to understand, enable and inspire the development of more inclusive business models around the globe that will help to create new opportunities and better lives for many of the world’s poor.
-By doing so, GIM contributes to human development and the Millennium Development Goals (MDGs).
 Below you can read more about GIM and you can visit GIM's external website for further information.

 The GIM initiative involves a broad range of partners from developed and developing countries, has produced global, regional and national reports, action-oriented research tools, a web-based knowledge management platform, and generates capacity building, network building and knowledge sharing at the local level.